wassim-lech/scan_ai/README.md

-Planned Functionalities
+Functionalities that are still in construction(backdend side)

 Backend Integration: Connect to a backend API to process uploaded X-rays and return AI-generated pneumonia detection results.
-User Accounts: Store user data, scan history, and appointment details in a database (e.g., MongoDB).
+User Accounts: Store user data, scan history, and appointment details in a database ( MongoDB). the freeplan users can only use the model once,while the premium can use it 5 times,after that his sybscription expires and they can book appointments to the clinic but the premium user can also have a list of doctors to choose from when filling the appointment form
 Real-time Results: Display AI analysis results on the Scan page after processing.
-Appointment Scheduling: Implement a form to book consultations with healthcare providers.
+Appointment Scheduling: Implementing a form to book consultations with healthcare providers.
-Multi-language Support: Add language selector functionality in the sidebar.
 Security Enhancements: Implement secure file uploads and user authentication with JWT or OAuth.

 Technologies Used